TheMagicShop/Wasserstein-GAN-for-Anime-Face-Generation/README.md

 after the training has finished, the generator of the format (.h5) will be saved in your directory for later use.

-another way is to import the libraries:
+Alternatievly, you can import the libraries:
 ```
 from GANs import WassersteinGAN
 from utils import DataPreparator